kmdlogic/kmd-logic-document-generation-client/README.md

 ## Sample application

-A simple console application is included to demonstrate how to call Logic Document Generation API.
+A simple console application is included to demonstrate how to call the Logic Document Generation API.
 You will need to provide the settings described above in `appsettings.json`.

 Before running the sample application, upload the template documents provided in the folder: